SemenovaLiza/pets_charity_spreadsheets/README.md

-# API for the QRKot Cat Charitable Foundation && QRkot_spreadseets
+# API for the pets charity fund
-Extended version of charity fund app.
+Extended version of [charity fund app](https://github.com/SemenovaLiza/pets_charity_fund).
 Added the ability to generate reports in Google Sheets to know which projects are closing the fastest.

 ## Technologies
 - [Python](https://www.python.org/)